Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 - One of my favorite axioms is “slow is smooth, smooth is steady, steady is fast.”
 I will do very little for a time, then get decent at something, then do something that may appear reckless.
 It’s not reckless: I’m just a fast learner.

 - For some reason, I have always had an incessant awareness of the impending death that awaits us all.
-I’m no longer anxious about it, but it still permeates throughout my work and presence.
+I’m no longer anxious about it, but it still permeates through my work and presence.
 The natural results of that perspective is that I’ll see everyone’s feelings and problems as petty (myself included).

 - I speak with conviction, but my views are typically fluid.
 If you give me facts that prove me wrong, I’ll promptly change my views.